 This section includes recaps of matches from around the world in various lesser-known independent promotions throughout the week.

-DDT: Tokyo Joshi Pro
+Tokyo Joshi Pro

 MATCH OF THE WEEK: